BoltzExchange/boltz-backend/docs/lifecycle.md

 - The swap status is `transaction.lockupFailed`
 - The status was set because of over- or underpayment
 - No refund signature has been created yet for the swap
-- The actual amount locked by the client still falls within the pair's minimal and maximal limits
+- The actual amount locked by the client respects the pair's minimal limit and does not exceed the maximal limit beyond the configured positive-slippage tolerance
 - There is at least 60 minutes remaining until the swap expires

 Requesting and accepting a new quote is optional; swap clients may revert to